Rules for the Use of Boats at UW FHL

 7. Check the weather forecast before you leave the dock.
 These websites are best:

-Or consult a Marine Tech on the Boating Weather list, or call the Friday Harbor Port Office (360-378-2688).
-Boat use is not permitted under gale or storm conditions, and is restricted under a Small Craft Advisory.
+Or consult a Marine Tech on the Boating Weather list in the shed.
+Boat use is restricted under a Small Craft Advisory and is not permitted under Gale Warning or Storm conditions.
 Be conservative; the weather can change very quickly.
-A tide chart is posted in most lab buildings and in the boat sign-out shed.
+A tide chart is posted in the boat sign-out shed, in Fernald outside the main office, and in the Dining Hall.

-8. Do not take a rowboat outside of the harbor without first consulting the BSO or DSO.
+8. Do not take a rowboat outside of the harbor without permission from the BSO or DSO.
 The tides in the channel are too strong to row against, so rowboaters must plan their trips carefully.
 See the red line on the chart on the wall of the sign-out shed – this is our definition of the “harbor” and is the default rowboat boundary.
-You may circumnavigate Brown Island by default, but venturing along the FHL shore past the Pumphouse (on the point) requires permission.
+You may circumnavigate Brown Island, but venturing along the FHL shore past the Pumphouse (on the point) requires permission.

 9. If you plan to land on a beach, take one of the older rowboats (with smooth hulls), and use extra care when landing.
 Gravel beaches often have larger rocks that are hard to see.
 Consider the phase of the tide when leaving your boat on shore: the incoming tide may wash it away when you aren’t looking!